Product responsibility for chemicalsThe page was last modified:

 - Ask and make demands on your supplier.

-From 1 July 2017, manufacturers and importers are obliged to pay a chemical tax on electronics containing flame retardants.
+Manufacturers and importers are obliged to pay a chemical tax on electronics containing flame retardants.

 What happens if you make a mistake?